keul/haunts/README.rst

 - ``I``

   *ignore*: execution will just ignore this line.
 This is commonly automatically filled by haunts itself, but you can add this value manually to ignore the line.
+Example: for events you already have on calendar but you want to track on the spreadsheet too.
 - ``D``

   *delete*: execution will clear ``Action``, ``Event id`` and ``Link`` cells for this row, and delete the related event on the Google Calendar.